Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - Complaints are ignored

-- Expectations are not managed
+- Expectations are poorly managed

 5. Use Data or Keep Guessing